Singapore Stone: J.W. Laidlay, Iain Sinclair, Francesco Perono Cacciafoco, and I-Shiang Lee (Kawi)

-Studies by Kern and other scholars: Old Javanese or Sanskrit?
+Studies by Kern and other scholars (Old Javanese or Sanskrit)

 The first effectual study of the sandstone fragments was by the Dutch epigrapher Johan Hendrik Caspar Kern.
 He succeeded in deciphering a few words, including salāgalalasayanara, ya-āmānavana, kesarabharala and yadalama, but was unable to identify the language in which they were written.
 He gave the probable date of the inscription as around 1230.
 Another Dutch Indologist, N.J.
 Krom, judged from a rubbing of the Stone published in 1848 that the script resembled that of the Majapahit Empire but dated from a period somewhat earlier than 1360.

 Other scholars have taken different views.
 Dr. J.G. de Casparis, a scholar of ancient Indonesian writing, gave the preliminary judgment that the style of the script might date from an earlier period such as the 10th or 11th century.
 He was able to decipher one or two words, which seemed to be in the Old Javanese language.
 On the other hand, Drs.
 Boechari, epigraphical expert of the Indonesian National Research Centre for Archaeology and lecturer at the University of Indonesia, was of the opinion that the engraving dates from no later than the 12th century, has a closer affinity to the Sumatran than the Javanese writing style, and that the language may not be Old Javanese but Sanskrit, which was in common use in Sumatra at that era.
 John Miksic has commented that while it is impossible to determine whether de Casparis's or Boechari's theory is more correct on the basis of epigraphy alone, it is easier to accept the conclusion that the person who commissioned the inscription was culturally Sumatran rather than Javanese, because by the 10th century the linguistic influence of Java had reached the Lampung region in the south of Sumatra, but no such influence has been discovered as far north as Singapore and there is no evidence of Javanese colonisation in Sumatra or the offshore islands at that time.
 Miksic notes that most conclusions regarding the slab have been on the basis of rubbings or photographs, and thus there is a "slight possibility" that detailed analysis of fragments of the sandstone slab may provide more information about the age of the inscription or the nature of its contents.
 However, he also says that the script probably never will be fully deciphered.

-The Singapore Stone today
+Singapore Stone today

 One of the fragments of the original sandstone slab that was saved by Lieutenant-Colonel Low, which was later returned to what was then the Raffles Museum in Singapore, is today known as the Singapore Stone.
 It is currently displayed in the Singapore History Gallery of the National Museum of Singapore.
 The Stone was designated by the Museum as one of 11 "national treasures" in January 2006, and by the National Heritage Board as one of the top 12 artefacts held in the collections of its museums.

 The Singapore Stone, along with its connection to the legend of Badang, was depicted during the 2016 Singapore National Day Parade.